nrkbeta/nrkbetaquiz/README.md

 If you're using a different content management system, you can still use the JavaScript component to enable this functionality on your site.

-The component requires a DIV right before the container which holds your comment form.
-The DIV has two data-attributes: data-nrkbetaquiz and data-nrkbetaquiz-error.
+The component requires a `DIV` right before the container which holds your comment form.
+The `DIV` has two data-attributes: `data-nrkbetaquiz` and `data-nrkbetaquiz-error`.
+The `DIV` also needs the class `nrkbetaquiz`.

-data-nrkbetaquiz-error is a string with the error message in case the user has answered the quiz wrongfully. data-nrkbetaquiz is an array with the following structure:
+`data-nrkbetaquiz-error` is a string with the error message in case the user has answered the quiz wrongfully.
+`data-nrkbetaquiz` is an array with the following structure:

 	[{
 	    text: 'Who is the current president of The Unites States?'